-If the child is born before 31 March 2018 or before the case is closed, then the return for that child should not include both the date of birth and the expected date of birth.
+If the child is born before 31 March 2019 or before the case is closed, then the return for that child should not include both the date of birth and the expected date of birth.

 Please note that users may wish to retain the expected date of birth on their systems, but it must not be included within the census return if the date of birth is present.
 It will be possible for us to assess whether the child was unborn at the time of the referral if the date of birth is later than the referral date.
-See the guide (see introduction, general notes section) for date formats.
+See section general notes, date fields for date formats.